galaxyproject/tools-iuc/tools/minfi/README.md

 <img src="https://github.com/nitesh1989/tools-iuc/blob/methylation_2/tools/minfi/help/help-images/Screen%20Shot%202015-12-11%20at%204.34.30%20PM.png">

 * Once the upload is finished, it should be available in the History panel of the session.
 Choose the tool "Minfi Analysis pipeline for TCGA data".
-Galaxy at one step uncompresses your dataset to show you only a ".tar" file, choose that file as the input to your tool.

 <img src="https://github.com/nitesh1989/tools-iuc/blob/methylation_2/tools/minfi/help/help-images/Screen%20Shot%202015-12-12%20at%205.17.44%20PM.png">

-* This example will show the tool run, with the Basic Default settings.
+* Galaxy will step uncompresses your dataset to show you only a ".tar" file, choose that file as the input to your tool.
+This example will show the tool run, with the Basic Default settings.

 <img src="https://github.com/nitesh1989/tools-iuc/blob/methylation_2/tools/minfi/help/help-images/Screen%20Shot%202015-12-11%20at%204.34.53%20PM.png">